The Center for Student Success aims to provide support, resources, and advising assistance for all students at the University of New Haven.

 Starfish is a student success and retention tool that the University of New Haven utilizes to improve student success and facilitate communication among students, faculty, and staff across campus.
 For more details about how this program works, please check out our Starfish Webpage.

 The Center for Student Success houses three honor societies that engage different student populations.
 Alpha Lambda Delta (ALD) recognizes first-year students who have achieved at least a 3.5 GPA in their first semester and are in the top 20% of the incoming class.
 Tau Sigma (TS) is an honor society designated for first-semester transfer students who have achieved the same academic standards.
-Alpha Sigma Lambda (ASL) recognized high achieving adult students (over 25) who are in getting their first bachelor’s degree.
+Alpha Sigma Lambda (ASL) recognizes high achieving adult students (over 25) who are getting their first bachelor’s degree.
 Students who accept the invitation to join these honor societies will be inducted in the spring semester.